smart-facility/petajakarta-web/README.md

 ## Contribution Guidelines

-The site should be compiled with the `grunt` command before commiting, this way there'll always be a pre-built, up to date version of the site included with the repo.
+The site should be compiled with the `grunt` command before committing, this way there'll always be a pre-built, up to date version of the site included with the repo.